Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 Battery Life

 The claimed 26-hour battery life is the same for both bike computers.
-The Solar models bump it to up to 32 hours in ideal conditions.
+The Solar models bump it up to 32 hours in ideal conditions.

 This increase is relatively disappointing compared to about a 40% jump on the 1030 Plus to 1040 (Solar).

 I got around 24.25 hours with Edge 840 and about 27.50 hours with Edge 540 Solar.
-This was in side-by-side testing and with the same sensors connected.
+This was in side-by-side testing, and with the same sensors connected.

 Me holding the Garmin Edge 540 Solar showing its display.